Lau2704/Campus-Ride-Sharing-Platform-with-Parking-System-Integration-P2/SRS.md

 The UML class diagram for the Campus Ride-Sharing Platform With Parking System Integration models the core entities and relationships required for a seamless ride-sharing experience with mandatory parking reservations.
-At the foundation lies the abstract class UserAccount, which is inherited by four concrete user roles: User, Admin, SystemAdmin, and SystemMonitor.
+At the foundation lies the abstract class UserAccount, which is inherited by four concrete user roles: User, Administrator, SystemAdmin, and SystemMonitor.
 Each User can create or join multiple CarpoolGroups, submit CarpoolRequests, and make Bookings for rides.
 Every Booking is tightly coupled with a ParkingReservation and a Payment, forming a composition relationship since these entities cannot exist independently once a booking is made.
 The ParkingReservation is linked to a ParkingSpot, ensuring that a specific location is secured.

 Payments are processed through the Payment class and result in the generation of an Invoice.
 Users can also provide Feedback after each completed ride, and each Booking is associated with one such feedback entry.
 Additionally, Notifications are sent to users regarding system updates, carpool approvals, and reminders, reflecting a one-to-many association between UserAccount and Notification.
-Admin manages approvals for carpool requests and parking reservations, while the SystemAdmin oversees platform-level verifications and payment audits.
+Administrator manages approvals for carpool requests and parking reservations, while the SystemAdmin oversees platform-level verifications and payment audits.
 The SystemMonitor continuously observes Transactions and user activities to ensure transparency and integrity.
-Dependencies are modeled between classes like Admin and CarpoolRequest, and between Booking and
+Dependencies are modeled between classes like Administrator and CarpoolRequest, and between Booking and
 CarpoolGroup, signifying temporary usage without strong ownership.